 Also, to help your cherry tree’s soil retain nutrients, try to reduce the competition from nearby weeds.
 Avoid herbicides and weed killers, and instead, use a thick layer of mulch or compost.
 3-4 inches high will be sufficient to block weeds and grass from growing and competing with the tree.

-When applying compost or mulching, try to add it around the tree, without it touching the tree directly.
-While it usually won’t cause harm, the tree can develop mold or become burned (if the nitrogen content is too high).
+When applying compost or mulching, add it around the tree, without it touching the tree directly.
+While it usually won’t cause harm, the tree can develop mold if it’s wet enough.

 Pruning is a good practice to take when you have just about any fruit tree.
 By pruning your cherry tree, you can help to train the tree to focus less on foliage and more on fruit quantity and quality.

-Most times, you’ll want to prune cherry trees at the end of summer.
-If you prune in the winter, when the tree is dormant, it won’t have much strength to fight off bacteria, fungus, or infection from spreading through the cuts.
+Most times, you’ll want to prune cherry trees at the end of summer when its leaves yellow and drop.
+If you prune in the winter, when the tree is dormant, it won’t have much strength to fight off bacteria, fungus, or infection from spreading through the open cuts.

 However, sour cherry trees are more hardy and resistant than sweet cherries, so if you need to prune sour cherry trees in the winter, you can.
 As always, make sure you disinfect your pruning shears with an organic cleaner before pruning.